NET WORTH: $310 million, estimated

 BACKGROUND: Danielle Steel was born in New York City, but spent much of her early childhood in France.
 She began writing poetry as a teenager, and graduated from Lycee Francais de New York in 1965, then attended Parsons School of Design, and New York University.
 She began writing her first manuscript at 19, shortly after her marriage to first husband Claude-Eric Lazard.
 After the birth of their daughter, she became a copywriter for an advertising agency.
 She divorced from Lazard nine years later and shortly before the divorce was finalized, published her first novel, Going Home.
 She married several times more, as she continued to publish novels and a book of poetry.
 Steel has written some 100 novels, and more than a dozen children's books.

 MENTAL HEALTH: Like a lot of health philanthropy, Steel's mental health funding is personal.
 The Nick Traina Foundation was founded in 1998 by Steel after her son Nick lost his life to manic depression, when he committed suicide.
 The foundation funds organizations that provide treatment and therapy to the mentally ill, focusing on young people, child abuse, and suicide prevention.
-In recent years, the foundation has done somewhere in the neighborhood of $200,000 in grantmaking annually, with San Francisco outfits being the main beneficiaries.
+In recent years, the foundation has made around $200,000 in grants annually, with San Francisco organizations being the main beneficiaries.
 In life, Nick was a singer and musician, and the foundation now funds a scholarship at the San Francisco Conservatory of Music in Nick’s name.
-Grantees have included Access Institute for Psychological Services, which offers low- or no-fee psychological services; Adolescent Counseling Services; San Francisco Suicide Prevention; and Huckleberry Youth Program, a community-based agency serving young people at risk from drug and alcohol addiction, physical and sexual abuse, emotional or physical illness, and other issues.
+Grantees include Access Institute for Psychological Services, which offers low- or no-fee psychological services; Adolescent Counseling Services; San Francisco Suicide Prevention; and Huckleberry Youth Program, a community-based agency serving young people at risk from drug and alcohol addiction, physical and sexual abuse, emotional or physical illness, and other issues.
 Individual grants rarely exceed $100,000.

-Other grantees have included St. Mary's Medical Center Foundation for an adolescent psychiatric unit, St. Vincent School for Boys, George Washington University towards an anti-suicide program, as well as MusiCares, NARSAD, and the National Mental Health Association.
+Other grantees include St. Mary's Medical Center Foundation for an adolescent psychiatric unit, St. Vincent School for Boys, George Washington University towards an anti-suicide program, as well as MusiCares, NARSAD, and the National Mental Health Association.

-LOOKING AHEAD: Steel's philanthropy is pretty focused, and personally motivated, suggesting she'll stick to her wheelhouse.
+LOOKING AHEAD: Steel's philanthropy is pretty focused, and personally motivated, suggesting she will stick to her wheelhouse.
 On the other hand, a large fortune is waiting in the wings here.
-It's worth mentioning that Steel operated an art gallery for several years, and these days has served as a guest curator.
+It is worth mentioning that Steel operated an art gallery for several years, and these days has served as a guest curator.